maxomedia/foundation_newsletters/README.md

 # foundation_newsletters
 An attempt to improve our MXM newsletter workflow.
-You can use SASS and Foundation #WITHOUT ANY TABLES :tada: to write proper tested email templates.
+You can use SASS and Foundation **WITHOUT ANY TABLES** :pray: to write proper tested email templates.
 The buildsystem does all the ugly stuff for you.
 Comes with browsersync and more.

 ### Installation